mensahinsights/mensahinsights/README.md

 ## 🧑‍💼 About Me

-I'm a Toronto-based data analyst with a background in product development, consumer insights, and workflow automation.
-I specialise in making data actionable—whether it's surfacing retention patterns, building dashboards, or automating repetitive reporting.
+I'm a Toronto-based data analyst with a background in business transformation, product development, consumer insights, and workflow automation.
+I specialise in making data actionable through exploratory data analysis (EDA), whether it's surfacing retention patterns, building dashboards, or automating repetitive reporting.

+My exploratory analysis pinpoints what’s changing, why it matters, and what to do next, so teams and stakeholders I collaborate with aren’t just informed, they’re equipped to act.

 ---